House Republicans investigate Biden document discoveries

 House Republicans are investigating the discovery of classified documents at President Joe Biden's home and office.

-The inquiry comes as the White House faced questions over the timing of disclosing the files.
+The inquiry comes as the White House faces questions over the timing of the files' disclosure.

 The first tranche of documents was found in November, just ahead of the 2022 midterm election that gave Republicans control of the lower chamber of Congress.

-The newly empowered majority vowed to deeply scrutinise the Biden government.
+The newly empowered majority has vowed to scrutinise the Biden administration.

-On Monday, news of the first discovery emerged, followed by a subsequent disclosure of the second cache of documents on Thursday.
+On Monday, news of the first discovery emerged, followed by a disclosure of the second cache of documents on Thursday.

-In a letter to the justice department announcing the investigation, Republican Jim Jordan, head of the House Judiciary committee, said the events "raise fundamental oversight questions that the Committee oversees" and questioned whether the department "actively concealed this information from the public on the eve of the 2022 election".
+In a letter to the Department of Justice announcing the investigation, Republican Jim Jordan, head of the House Judiciary Committee, said the events "raise fundamental oversight questions that the Committee oversees".

+He questioned whether the department "actively concealed this information from the public on the eve of the 2022 election".

 "The American people deserve transparency and accountability from our most-senior executive branch law enforcement officials," the letter reads.

-It calls for relevant documents to be provided no later than 27 January.
+It calls for all documents related to the disclosures and the appointment of a special counsel to be provided no later than 27 January.

-The White House has said it has fully co-operated with the justice department inquiry and with all legal steps regarding disclosures upon discovery of the documents.
+The White House has said it is fully co-operating with the justice department inquiry and with all legal steps on disclosures upon discovery of the documents.

+Several Republicans have called on the White House to release visitor logs of Mr Biden's home in Wilmington, Delaware, where classified documents from his time as vice-president were found in a locked garage next to the president's sports car and in an adjacent room.

+The Biden administration releases a log of visitors to the White House, but has never provided visitor logs for the president's homes in Wilmington and nearby Rehoboth Beach.